driftdev/dockerdev/README.md

+# DockerDev

+---
-# This repo contains set of useful docker 🐋 compose files 📁 for local development

-## ⚠️⚠️⚠️ Don't use these in production
+This repo contains set of useful docker 🐋 compose files 📁 for local development. ⚠️⚠️⚠️ Don't use these in production